pouyakary/ProColors/README.md

 To build you have to run `themeX` command.
 For more information check out [themeX](https://github.com/karyfoundation/themeX)

 ### Visual Studio Code
-On macOS machine you clone [Kary Themes for Visual Studio Code](https://github.com/karyfoundation/kary.themeX)'s repository in a folder called `karyfoundation-theme` within this command or manually:
+On macOS machine you clone [Kary Themes for Visual Studio Code](https://github.com/karyfoundation/kary.themeX)'s repository in a folder called `karyfoundation-theme` with this command or manually:

 ```
 clone https://github.com/karyfoundation/kary.themeX.git ~/.vscode/extensions/karyfoundation-theme